FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW

 Guests will not be allowed to bring ANY alcoholic OR non-alcoholic beverages or any food on board.

 Q: WHAT IF I BRING ALCOHOL ON BOARD ANYWAY?

 Many people have tried.
 A few have succeeded.
 Many have failed.
 Here’s the bottom line…IF you are caught trying to bring alcohol onboard, best case scenario is that it will be confiscated, disposed of and you are out a few bucks (or many bucks depending on how expensive your taste is).
 WORST CASE SCENARIO is that you will be DENIED EMBARKATION.
 This is out of NAHA’s control and solely at the discretion of the port authority.
 Only you can decide if getting $20-$50 worth of alcohol onboard is worth the risk of missing the boat and getting no refund….

 Q: DID I HEAR THERE HAVE BEEN CHANGES TO THE SMOKING POLICY ON BOARD?

 <sigh> … Unfortunately, yes … the onboard smoking policy for many of the luxury cruise lines has changed.
 Direct from the Royal Caribbean website, here are the highlights:

-- Guests will be allowed to smoke on the port side of Decks 11 & 12 (except in the H2O zone), in the Connoisseur Club (Cigar Bar), and in Casino Royale (except in the designated non-smoking area).
+- Guests are allowed to smoke on the seaboard side of Decks 11 & 12 (except in the H2O Zone kids’ water park), in the Connoisseur Club (Cigar Bar), and in Casino Royale (except in the designated non-smoking area).

 - All interior public spaces are smoke free.
 Smoking is not permitted in any dining venue, theater, bar, lounge, hallway, elevator, or the jogging track.